 Unlike certain medications, the use of essential oils isn’t seen as treatment for a specific condition, such as vertigo.
 Instead, oils are often used to relieve the associated symptoms.

-Although there is some medical basis for the use of essential oils, most evidence is anecdotal.
+Although there’s some medical basis for the use of essential oils, most evidence is unreliable.
 Many studies are small and don’t produce conclusive results.
 More research is needed to determine the lasting benefits or risks of using essential oils.